light-curve/light-curve-python/light-curve/README.md

 | **aarch64** | wheel       | src | src https://github.com/light-curve/light-curve-python/issues/5 | not tested |
 | **ppc64le** | wheel       | not tested | — | — |

 - "wheel": binary wheel is available on pypi.org, local building is not required for the platform, the only pre-requirement is a recent `pip` version.
-For Linux x86-64 we provide binary wheels built with Intel MKL, which is not a default build option.
+For Linux x86-64 we provide binary wheels built with Intel MKL for better periodogram perfromance, which is not a default build option.
-- "src": the package is confirmed to be built and pass unit tests locally, but automatically testing and package build is not supported yet.
-It is required to have GNU scientific library (GSL)](https://www.gnu.org/software/gsl/) v2.1+ and the [Rust](https://rust-lang.org) toolchain v1.56+ to install it via `pip install`.
+- "src": the package is confirmed to be built and pass unit tests locally, but testing and package building is not supported by CI yet.
+It is required to have the [GNU scientific library (GSL)](https://www.gnu.org/software/gsl/) v2.1+ and the [Rust toolchain](https://rust-lang.org) v1.56+ to install it via `pip install`.
 - "not tested": building from the source code is not tested, please report us building status via issue/PR/email.

 ## Feature evaluators